decaluwe/2D-porous-flux-model/README.md

 bottom boundary with a uniform and invariant flux that is calculated according to a user-input current density.
-The conversion assumes that a PEMFC fuel cell cathode exists at the bottom boundary, and the flux is equal to that neeed to support the equivalent oxygen reduction reaction rate (written here as a global reaction):
+The conversion assumes that a PEMFC fuel cell cathode exists at the bottom boundary, and the flux is equal to that neeeded to support the equivalent oxygen reduction reaction rate (written here as a global reaction):

      O2 + 4 H(+) + 4 e(-) <--> 2 H2O